jcoliz/GenController/GenController.Portable/README.md

 ﻿# GenController.Portable

-This project contains all the application logic and helper classes in a portable class library.
+This project contains all the application logic in a portable class library.
 Where possible, I've put as much as I can into this portable project.

 This has two benefits: